Matir/blog/_posts/2020-08-02-the-wio-terminal-integrated-making.md

 Overall, I think the Wio Terminal is a good value at it's $30 USD price point.
-I *strongly* suggest getting the $10 battery addon (which I didn't have a chance to review, but looks useful), as portable projects are where I would really expect this to shine.
+I *strongly* suggest getting the $10 battery addon (which I didn't have a chance to try out, but looks useful), as portable projects are where I would really expect this to shine.
 (Of course, you can just use a USB-C cable to a battery pack if you prefer, but then you won't have the sleek look of the combined interfaces.)